iov-one/iov-core/packages/iov-cli/README.md

 ```

 3. Congratulations, you sent your first money!
-4. Add an additional entry
+4. Add an additional wallet

 ```
 > profile.wallets.value